dasom-im/dasom-im.github.io/donate.md

 ---

 ## Donate to our team members.
+Development of this project is done by our team members and contributors in their spare time.
+With your single or continual donation, We can use more time on this project.
 You can donate some money to our team members directly.
-Money you donated will be used for making and developing Dasom IM better
+Money you donated will be used for making and developing Dasom IM better.

 #### Youngbin Han
  - sukso96100@gmail.com